 God has given us a very special love for our boys that goes beyond reason.
 It’s a supernatural love that could only come from him.
 He gave us mommy and daddy love that sees the beauty of our boys, even when they do things that would not be considered beautiful, or even cute.
 He gave this love to us so that we would have the umph and the passion and the drive to fight for them.
 He gave us voices so that we could speak for the voiceless.
 He made us totally biased, because our boys need people who are on their side and are completely biased for them.

 I am biased in my love for Aaron.
 It’s true!

 God knew Aaron before he was even born.
 He saw him in his mother’s womb and formed him there.
 He created him for purpose and destiny.
 He is as valuable as you.
 He is as valuable as me.
 He is as worth it as my Ezra, my Seth, my Vladik.
 He is someone’s son- they just don’t know it yet.
-He shouldn’t be spending his summers sleeping on a mattress to avoid attention.
+He shouldn’t be spending his summers sleeping on a mattress to avoid attention and abuse.
 He should be running in the sprinkler and going down slides and eating Popsicles.
 Why not?
 He’s just a little boy.
 A little boy in a desperate situation.